My Istanbul Travel Diaries will leave you charmed by the spirit of hospitality and the desire of its citizens to savour each moment of life!

 I am no stranger to the magnetic pull of Istanbul’s Old City, having sampled most of its delights.
 When I walked the cobbled streets and beheld the pleasant smiles, I was struck by the dreaminess of the place.
 My Istanbul Travel Diaries will leave you charmed by the spirit of hospitality and the desire of its citizens to savour each moment of life to the fullest!

-Being part of a country that has seen its fair share of political unrest, Istanbul has held on its graciousness and its quaint past-present connection with tenacity.
-And I am glad to say, if I have the opportunity to return, I will do so in a heartbeat.
+Being part of a country that has seen its fair share of political unrest, Istanbul has held on to its graciousness and its quaint past-present connection with tenacity.
+And I am glad to say; if I have the opportunity to return, I will do so in a heartbeat.

-We visited a few years back and had the pleasure of staying at the W Hotel in Beşiktaş, İstanbul.
+We visited a few years back and enjoyed staying at the W Hotel in Beşiktaş, İstanbul.
 At the risk of sounding somewhat stereotypical, I have to say that the façade made me expect a flying Persian carpet to swoop down and take me to my suite.

 Istanbul Travel Diaries

 Travel to me isn’t the aloof pleasures of a tourist.
 It is the fine art of vicarious living.
 I am never content with “sightseeing” or the guide’s version of a city’s heritage.
 I love diving deep into its melting pot.
-Using all five senses, I adventure to absorb as much of its alluring past and present as possible.
+I adventure to absorb as much of its alluring past and present as possible using all five senses.